-Supination, also known as underpronation, is the insufficient inward roll of the foot while standing or after landing during a run.
+Supination, also known as underpronation, is the excessive outward roll of the foot when walking, or running.

 The best way to assess supination while standing is through a postural assessment ( stance analysis ) with a camera system and/or force plate that senses the forces your feet produce on the ground.